mre/endler.dev/content/2019/tinysearch/index.md

 ## Whoops!
 I Shipped Some Rust Code To Your Browser.

-Now we had all the pieces of the puzzle:
+Now I had all the pieces of the puzzle:

-- Rust - A language I was comfortable with.
+- Rust - A language I am comfortable with
-- A working prototype that served as a proof-of-concept.
+- [wasm-pack] - A bundler for WebAssembly modules
-- [wasm-pack] - A bundler for WebAssembly modules.
+- A working prototype that served as a proof-of-concept

 The search box you see at the top of this page is the outcome.
 It fully runs on Rust using WebAssembly (a.k.a the [RAW stack](https://twitter.com/timClicks/status/1181822319620063237)).
 Try it now if you like.